 All undergraduate students are members of the Student Government Association (SGA).
 This association organizes and promotes various activities and programs and offers opportunities for leadership experiences.
 The SGA works to assure students' understanding of their rights and responsibilities and promotes varied programs of organized volunteer activity.

 Students interested in organizing new clubs are encouraged to contact the staff of the Office of Student Activities and Leadership Development for information regarding the procedures to initiate new groups.

 Several opportunities are offered for artists, journalists, and creative writers.
 The student newspaper, The Wood Word, is published monthly.
 Bayleaf, a student arts/literary journal, attracts creative work from student writers and artists for bi-annual publications.

 A full-time registered nurse and a nurse practitioner provide primary care (assessment and treatment) and make referrals to community physicians and to campus and community resources for treatment, health education, and counseling.
 Serious emergencies are referred immediately to nearby hospitals.
-A nurse is avail-able for telephone consultation regarding non-life threatening emergencies after office hours.
+Physician services are available during the spring and fall semesters.

 All full-time students must furnish evidence of health insurance, otherwise, they will be enrolled in a University endorsed healthcare plan.
 Additional details about the mandatory student health insurance program are provided each semester and are available online and in the Student Health Services Center.